AroosaIjaz/AroosaIjaz.github.io/_portfolio/disconnected.md

 If men were thinking for both of us, would the technological advancement look different?
 For example, generative AI products which are now being used to create fake pornographic content of female colleagues/friends/celebrities would have gone through more scrutiny.
 Or AI robot girlfriends where men can custom-select the size, shape and color of each body part of this dystopian caricature of the female body would not be gaining popularity.
 Most AI researchers I meet on a daily basis are men.
 If more women were in the room, I think a lot of the AI research progress and currently-available AI products would have looked very different.

 If men were thinking for both of us, would there be better understanding of women's health?
 Would the policies and debates around it be politicized?
 Women's health continues to be an afterthought in the medical community.
 For example, it may seem that everything around pregnancy gets a lot of attention and services in most countries.
-However, most mothers, after they give birth, report extremely grim experiences regarding the care given to them by both their medical doctors and their male partners.
+However, these services are mostly focused on child birth and child health.
+Most mothers, after they give birth, report extremely grim experiences regarding the care given to them by both their medical doctors and their male partners.

 If men were thinking for both of us, would we co-exist online?
 Roughly 51% of the women worldwide have experienced some form of online harassment and abuse!
 [UN Women 2024 report](https://knowledge.unwomen.org/en/articles/facts-and-figures/facts-and-figures-ending-violence-against-women).